mybb/docs.mybb.com/extend/index.md

 [![Approved Developer](/assets/images/mods/approved_developer.png)](/assets/images/mods/approved_developer.png)

 #### Main Page
-When you first reach the mods site page you're faced with some information about its content but what leads you to all the places is the menu and the quick search bar.
+When you first reach the Extend site page you're faced with some information about its content but what leads you to all the places is the menu and the quick search bar.

 [![Menu and Search](/assets/images/mods/index1.png)](/assets/images/mods/index1.png)